knight-scott/HHC_2025/docs/ch_crew.md

     Photography is my hobby, but the anachronistic sort: before 1900.

     Teaching people how to hack and protect systems is my passion.

+## Janusz Jasinski
+!!! quote
+    Hello!
+I'm JJ.
+I like rock, metal, and punk music.
+That's all I have to say about that.

+    I accept BTC.

+    Skeletor is my hero!